sbfp/sbfp.github.io-old/about.md

 I live in Kolding, Denmark with my wife and our two French Bulldogs.

-As a **programmer** I mainly write in Java, HTML, CSS and Javascript.
-But I also do COBOL (Yes, I’m one of the dinosaurs).
+As a **programmer** I mainly write my code in Java, HTML, CSS and Javascript.
+I also do COBOL but I prefer the Object-Oriented languages.
+I'm obsessed with writing Clean Code and I'm constantly working on writing smarter code and tests.

 As a **solution architect** I enjoy searching for, and finding the right technical solutions when facing new problems.
+I love spending time with the business, understanding their requirements and translating those requirements into good architecture.

 As a **tech geek** I use a lot of my spare time playing around with new technologies.
 I recently have been playing with:

 * Swift

+I think it's important to play around with other technologies and languages to keep getting better at what I do.
+I'ts not everything I'm able to take a deep dive into, but I think I learn a lot just being curious

 **_Books I recently read:_**